-Prostate cancer is the number one cancer affecting American men and it’s the third leading cause of cancer deaths for men (behind lung and colorectal cancers).
+Prostate cancer is the number one cancer affecting American men and it’s the second leading cause of cancer deaths for men (behind lung cancer).

 - The average age at the time of diagnosis is 66, with about 60% of cases occurring in men aged 65 or older.

 - Although men under the age of 40 can be diagnosed with prostate cancer, it is considered rare.